it-application-modernization/pot-documentation/Integration/SF-Experience/Lab_2/ReadMe.md

 ![alt text][pic13a]

 5\.
-You should now have a Client id and secret for your Security Schemes (2).
+You should now have a client id and secret for your Security Schemes (2).

 ![alt text][pic13b]

 6\.
 Go to the Security under General and click the "+" to add our security.
-* Click the Client-id and the Client-secret and then click **Create**
+* Click the Client-id and the Client-secret and then click **Create**.

 ![alt text][pic14]